(248) 837-5090

 Write down your top three priorities.
 A simple list such as "stop water near the garage, reduce maintenance, and make the backyard usable for dinners" gives the contractor a better target than a long inspiration folder.
 Also note whether you are planning to stay in the home long term, preparing for resale, or trying to complete the project before a specific event.

-Question 8: How Should Plant Choices Be Made?
+Question 9: How Should Plant Choices Be Made for Southeast Michigan?

 Plant choice should be driven by site conditions, mature size, maintenance tolerance, and winter durability.
 Southeast Michigan landscapes need plants that can handle freeze-thaw cycles, road salt exposure in some front yards, heavy clay soils, and summer heat swings.
 The right plant in the wrong place becomes a maintenance problem; the right plant in the right place should mature into the design instead of outgrowing it immediately.